This is a sample itinerary for our Private Gaudi Tour.

 The Stone Quarry

-Only 3 blocks further, Casa Milà / Pedrera was a controversial apartment building, that the Barcelona society wasn’t ready to understand in Gaudi’s time.
+Your Gaudi architecture tour takes you first to Passeig de Gràcia, the main street of Barcelona and the heart of the Eixample District, where Modernism was developed.
+You’ll be taken inside Casa Milà / Pedrera, a controversial apartment building, that the Barcelona society wasn’t ready to understand in Gaudi’s time.
 He was heavily criticized then, but now this building is considered one of his masterpieces.
 It was also the last private project Gaudi accepted before devoting himself exclusively to the Sagrada Família Church, 1906-1910.

-Next, a taxi ride (no subway option here) will take us to the Park Güell: another unfinished project, commissioned this time by his best friend and patron Eusebi Güell.
+Next, a taxi ride will take you to Park Güell: an unfinished project commissioned by Gaudi’s best friend and patron Eusebi Güell.

 Although it never became the planned community that it was meant to be, but it’s now the most fairy-taleish park in Barcelona.
 You’ll be fascinated by the colors of its mosaic tiles, and you’ll also enjoy great views over Barcelona.